jmmastey/level_up_exercises/data_science/README.md

 ## Note

 You should write both the tests and the code for this exercise.
 Writing lots of code is the best way to get better.

+## HOW TO USE
+cd to the directory
+ruby split_testing.rb